rlucas7/rlucas7.github.io/_posts/2025-10-30-tree-sitter-module-graph-blog.md

 In source code (static) analysis it's common to build graphs of various data produced by parsing code.
 The data from the code parsing is used to construct a graph and from the graph you can make certain analyses.
-One example you could imagine is the "unused import" notice inside a file in your IDE, or across in an entire project.
+One example you could imagine is the "unused import" notice inside a file in your IDE, or across an entire project.
 How would you determine that the import is unused?
-Firsy you'd need to confirm that the import is not used in this file.
-Then you'd want to check the other files as well.
+First you'd need to confirm that the import is not used in this file.
+If you also care if it's used in the project but outside of the file itself you'd check other files too.

 By building a graph where each node is a file and each node has some properties like imported items as done here, we can do a BFS or a DFS of the source files of the project (the graph) and determine whether the import is used transitively.
 If it is then we might want to push the import to the particular module which uses the import directly.
 Doing so makes our code more readable and also more efficient because we eschew unnecessary imports.

 Some other applications:

 1) Change impact analysis tooling

 2) Library splitting/partitioning